Marie Curie

 Scientific Discoveries and Contributions

-marie-curie-in-laboratoryWilliam Roentgen has discovered X-rays and in the same period, Henry Becquerel discovered radioactivity of elements.
+marie-curie-in-laboratoryWilliam Roentgen has discovered X-rays and in the same period, Henry Becquerel discovered Radioactivity of elements.
 When Marie Curie discovered the phenomenon of radioactivity, she became very interested in working on radioactivity further.
 While studying and working on the radioactivity phenomenon, she discovered new elements.

 Discovering New Elements